weiyuet/russo-ukrainian-war/README.md

 ![](https://github.com/weiyuet/russo-ukrainian-war/blob/main/figures/06-bayes-artillery.png)

-From Bayesian Analysis, Russia is losing around 65 field artillery units daily.
+Russia is losing around 65 field artillery units daily.
 Is this a sustainable burn rate?

 ## Final Conclusions

 The analysis reveal structural shifts in the conflict.
 Early war was characterized by heavy use of armor.
 Then as defense positions and frontlines became more entrenched, artillery came to dominate.
 Finally, the use of drones has evolved from just merely reconnaissance, to industrialized frontline equipment.
 Being relatively cheap, and yet lethal, they have effectively replaced artillery for precision frontline strikes.
 Based on the rate-of-change analysis, the intensity of the conflict is not slowing down.
+And there should be concern about the Russian casualty numbers and equipment burn rate.

 End